 How are Dogs Tested to Become a Therapy Dog with ATD?

-If you would like to know more about training your puppy to become a therapy dog or therapy dogs testing, contact the Alliance of Therapy Dogs.
+If you would like to know more about training therapy dogs to become a therapy dog or therapy dog testing, contact the Alliance of Therapy Dogs.